zkSNACKs/zIPs/UXImprovementProcess.md

 ### 2. Get User Feedback

-Present the perceived issue to the UX Testing groups and observe whether the issue exists for the users.
+Observe whether the issue exists for the testing groups by giving them tasks to perform in a documented, screen shared call.
 If the issue exists for users, move to step 3.
-If the majority of the testing groups does not see the issue, mark issue as resolved.
+If the majority of the testing groups does not encounter the issue, mark issue as resolved.
 If results are inconclusive, widen testing groups.

 ### 3. Develop a Solution.